praveenjuge/mynaui-icons/.github/ISSUE_TEMPLATE/icon-request-.md

 ---
-name: 'Icon Request:'
+name: 'Icon Request'
 about: Suggest an new icon for this project
-title: ''
+title: 'Icon Request:'
 labels: enhancement
 assignees: praveenjuge